Mosaic Axolotls: 5 Reasons Why They Make An Excellent Pet

 3. They Can Regenerate Their Limbs

 An axolotl may easily generate a new limb if it loses one.
-They have this ability because axolotls have a high density of stem cells in their bodies.
+They have this ability because axolotls have a high density of stem cells.

-Stem cells are unspecialized cells that have the ability to transform into any other type of cell in the body, allowing the axolotl to rebuild missing tissue.
+Stem cells are unspecialized cells that can transform into any other type of cell in the body, allowing the axolotl to rebuild missing tissue.

 4. They Can Survive on Their Own